 - Avoid medications that increase risk of heat-related illnesses, like antihistamines

 - Adapt to the climate over a 10-14 day period if possible by slowly increasing your heat exposure.

 Please keep in mind that treatment of heat-related illnesses depends on the severity.
 For mild heat-related cramping, an athlete should be removed from play and given fluid replacements and gentle stretching before returning.
 When a player experiences heat exhaustion, he or she should be moved to a cool environment with legs elevated and excess clothing and equipment removed, all while being rehydrated.

 If heat stroke occurs or is suspected – this is a medical emergency and 911 should be called – the athlete should be removed from play and immediately cooled with cold water and ice immersion if available (ice packs placed on the neck, armpit and groin is an acceptable alternative if an ice bath is not available).
 Once a player is cooled following a heat stroke, he or she should be taken to the nearest hospital for evaluation.
 If you have any questions about heat-related illnesses, you should speak with your physician and athletic trainers prior to training and playing a sport.

-Dr. David A. Wang is a sports medicine physician at Hospital for Special Surgery specializing in the treatment of acute and overuse injuries.
+Dr. David A. Wang is a primary sports medicine physician at Hospital for Special Surgery specializing in the treatment of acute and overuse injuries.
 His main clinical and research interests are overuse injuries, concussions, viscosupplementation injections, and the pre-participation physical exam.
 As a former collegiate baseball player, he also has a special interest in the care of baseball players.
 Dr. Wang currently practices at Hospital for Special Surgery’s Manhattan campus and Paramus Outpatient Center.